hci-a-if-its-2019/assignment-1-otnayrus/README.md

-# Contextual Inquiry and Analysis
+# Contextual Inquiry and Analysis (Any.do Mobile Application)
-## Device/ App/ Website Description
+## Mobile App Description
 Any.do mobile app is an application that is performed on mobile devices that used for reminder and to-do list in your own mobile phone.
 In this tested version (free), user will be performing such tasks for example : adding items, editing items, and removing items.
 ## Instruction Script